 Growing up in the Slovenian mountains set Bine Zalohar on a journey without a destination.
 A journey that’s taken him all around the world helping others see the wonders of the mountains that Bine has worked so hard to conquer.
-We sat down with the experienced mountain guide to talk about life after skiing freestyle professionally for over a decade, where he’s been as a mountain guide in the past year, and how he deals with putting himself in life or death situations.
+We sat down with the experienced ski guide to talk about life after skiing freestyle professionally for over a decade, where he’s been as a ski guide in the past year, and how he deals with putting himself in life or death situations.

 Night Slides (NS): Bine, great to have you on, can you start by telling us a little about yourself, where you’re from and how you first fell in love with the mountains?

 Bine Zalohar (BZ): Thanks for having me on Mark, I’m 32 years old and come from a little town called Kranj that lays close to the main Slovenian airport in the nest of the Kamnik-Savinja Alps, Karavanke Alps and the Julian Alps.
 I write the Alps with a capital since they mean a lot to me; it’s our playground and habitat.
 Slovenia’s mountains are light coloured limestone, sharp and unpolluted gems.
 How can I not love these mountains!?

 NS: It sure looks like a beautiful part of the world!
 Readers might know you from competing in the freestyle scene, but how’s life treating you after competing professionally for over a decade?

 BZ: Life gets different after that.
 The whole freestyle scene is amazing and gave me the opportunity to travel the world and open my eyes.
 But to be able to get back to the same areas that I used to compete in and actually discover peaks around the resorts is even more magical.
 It’s a mix of current emotions and memories from when I was on the ‘hotel to snowpark’ daily grinds.
 I only wish I could stay in contact with all the people I have met over the years.
 At least we have social media right?